SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-functions.md

 ### Cost

-The **Azure Functions - Cost** dashboard provides information on the expenses associated with your Azure Functions.
+The **Azure Functions - Cost** dashboard provides information about the expenses associated with your Azure Functions.
 This includes details on the cost of resources, usage trends, and cost management insights.

 Use this dashboard to:
 * Monitor and analyze your spending on Azure Functions.